- Financial Planning

 As a truly independent advisory firm, we can access the whole of the market and find bespoke solutions that will meet your needs specifically.
-Throughout our journey together, you will have access to a highly qualified IFA and dedicated support staff, all here to provide the services you need, when you need them.
+Throughout our journey together, you will have access to a highly qualified IFA and dedicated support staff, all here to provide the services and advice on pensions you need, when you need them.

 With more than 7,000 clients and a retention rate of over 99%, True Bearing can be your financial planning partner for years to come.

 The Pension Transfer Gold Standard: What Does This Mean For You?

 The Pension Transfer Gold Standard has been accredited by the Chartered Insurance Institute (CII) and awarded to financial advisory firms who have signed up to a set of principles designed to raise the standard of professionalism within the pension field.

 This accreditation is to help consumers recognise good practice, ethical and professional standards when seeking advice on pension transfers.
 To find out more about the Gold Standard and what you should expect from your independent financial adviser, download our Chartered Insurance Institute Consumer Guide.